Makers-Im-Zigerschlitz/maker-access-system-backend/docs/device/get.md

-# Show Current User
+# Show all devices

-Get the details of the currently Authenticated User along with basic subscription information.
+Get the details of all registered devices.

 **URL** : `/device`